bencooling/Widget-Instance/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Added javascript loader, fix for wordpress installs where wp-includes url is not in the root.

 = 0.9.1 =
 * Can now select a widget by it's title as well as its id.
 The title is in parenthesis after the id.